SGLT2-Trialists-Consortium/egfr-slope/README.md

 This code is still in development and is therefore subject to major change over the coming weeks.

+## Updates

+### 19th January 2025
+The compute_slope() function now supports two new major features:

+1 Subgroups: You can compute eGFR slope for any number of subgroups (previously limited to two).
+To do this, ensure your subgroup variable is coded correctly (see guidance below) and pass it via the .by argument.
+2. Heterogeneity Testing: The function now calculates a chi-squared statistic and p-value for comparing slopes across subgroups.
+These results are displayed in the console message when you run the function.
+We plan to refine and expand this feature in the coming months.

 ## Overview

 This repository provides a step-by-step guide to standardised modelling of estimated glomerular filtration rate (eGFR) slope in trials included in the SGLT2 inhibitor Meta-Analysis Cardio-Renal Trialists Consortium (SMART-C).
 An accompanying reproducible example (reprex) using synthetically-generated data is also provided in the [`code`](https://github.com/ra-fletcher/smartc_egfr_slope/tree/main/code) folder.